 6 Steps To Prevent Divorce

-By Ashley Brown
+By: Ashley Brown

-Reviewer Wendy Galyen, LCSW, BC-TMH
+Medically Reviewed By: Wendy Galyen, LCSW, BC-TMH

 Oh no… you and your spouse have been talking, and the dreaded word has come up: divorce.
-You may have known about this possibility for a while now, as divorce is typically preceded by a rather large amount of arguing, conflict, and other clear relationship issues that only serve to make it harder for both individuals to continue in the marriage.
+You may have known about this possibility for a while now, as divorce is typically preceded by a rather large amount of arguing, conflict, and other clear relationship issues that only make it harder for both individuals to continue the marriage.

 Marriage is both a union and a job.
 While you get to reap the benefits of being with the love of your life, you also have to deal with the real aspects of life, such as conflict, arguments, and disagreements.
 Although things may have been perfect when you first started the marriage, these issues are bound to arise.
 They serve as a test of whether or not you and your partner are willing to work together for the betterment of your marriage.